Without further ado, we will jump into the best Disney World restaurants for children with autism.

-While we need dining reservations nearly everywhere else in Disney world, this is often available for walk-ins.
-This is a low-key restaurant at Disney’s Old Key West Resort.
+While we need dining reservations nearly everywhere else in Disney World, this is often available for walk-ins.
+Olivia’s Cafe is a low-key restaurant at Disney’s Old Key West Resort.
 (Did you see what I did there?)
-Hence, this resort is on “island time”, with a gorgeous Florida Keys theme.
+Hence, this resort is on “island time,” with a gorgeous Florida Keys theme.
 Our favorite part is the tropical music playing from the bushes as we stroll around the resort.

 3. Coral Reef